 |

-the keyboard echo during Braille input with the RTFC Braille Keyboard
+The keyboard echo during Braille input with the RTFC Braille keyboard

 has been revised.
 Previously, the keyboard could stop responding

-if the speech output was too slow.
+if speech output was too slow.

 |